MV Ventus Australis current position

 - 4-night from Punta Arenas to Ushuaia (with Stella Australis and Ventus Australis) - Day 1 (Punta Arenas), Day 2 (Ainsworth Bay - Tuckers Islets / in September and April replaced with Brookes Glacier), Day 3 (Pia Glacier - Glacier Alley / in September and April replaced with Brookes Glacier), Day 4 (Cape Horn - Wulaia Bay), and Day 5 (Ushuaia / no excursion day).

-- These 3 one-way itineraries can be combined in 7-day or 8-day roundtrip cruises (departing from either Ushuaia or Punta Arenas).
+These 3x one-way itineraries can be combined in 7-day or 8-day B2Bs/back-to-back cruises (departing roundtrip from either Ushuaia or Punta Arenas).

 MV Ventus Australis - user reviews and comments